utsabpanta/fullstack-coding-challenge/README.md

 To start development:

 1. Run `npm run install:all` to install dependencies for all workspaces
-2. Run `npm run start:apps` to start all services.
+2. Run `npm run start:dynamo` to start the Dynamo
 3. In another terminal, run `npm run setAppData` to seed sample data to the Dynamodb.
+4. Run `npm run start:apps` to start all services.
-3. Access the frontend at `http://localhost:4000`.
+5. Access the frontend at `http://localhost:4000`.
-4. The backend API will be available at `http://localhost:5001/api/`
+6. The backend API will be available at `http://localhost:5001/api/`
    - The endpoints have been stubbed to return "implement this"
    - Try `http://localhost:5001/api/users/123/tasks`
-5. DynamoDB local instance will be running and accessible to the application.
+7. DynamoDB local instance will be running and accessible to the application.
    You can access DynamoDB UI view in `http://localhost:8000/`
-6. HMR/hot reloading is enabled for both frotnend and backend.
+8. HMR/hot reloading is enabled for both frotnend and backend.

 ### Frontend-specific scripts